dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Methylation microarray processing and analysis.md

 - Single-sample noov (SSnoob)

+For within-array normalization, the key point is that the Infinium I/II type bias seems to be the one it is most crucial to correct (as it is influenced by both the background and color biases), and therefore the techniques that correct for this bias are the most effective.

-For 450K data BMIQ appears to be the most effective normalization method for probe-type bias.
+For 450K data **BMIQ** appears to be the most effective normalization method for probe-type bias.
+This method is implemented in the `BMIQ` function of the `wateRmelon` package, which requires a `MethylSet` object as input.

 Some bibliography: